The simplicity of the Bowen move belies its power but, unfortunately, Tom Bowen didn’t say how Bowen works!

 How Bowen works, it seems, is by rebalancing, strengthening and toning the acupuncture channel (or ‘meridian’) system.

 A growing body of opinion thinks that acupuncture also works by influencing the fascia.

 Of course, acupuncture has a comprehensive and sophisticated view of health, which goes back nearly 3000 years whereas Bowen lived in the early 20th Century so ‘Bowen’ therapy is much more recent.

 Over the years he’s gradually learned which ones help in different situations, so don’t be surprised if he recommends another form of treatment for your problem.
 In some cases he may recommend someone else to do the treatment.

-Here are some of the other therapies he practises:
+Here are some of the therapies Jonathan uses:

 No spam, only notifications about new articles and updates.

 Master Ancient Ways to Deal with Stress.

 The Ancient Way to Deal with Burnout and Exhaustion.

 Book a Video consultation if you want to know more about your symptoms